wearpants/cryptobot-email/sphinx/configuration.rst

 Cryptobot uses `INI-style
 <http://docs.python.org/2/library/configparser.html>`__ configuration files.
 By default, it looks for ``/etc/cryptobot.ini``, but a custom file may be passed on command line using ``--config``.
-The config file should have a single section named ``cryptobot``, with the following recognized options:
+The config file should have a section named ``cryptobot``, with the following recognized options:

 GPG options
 -----------